 Secure SSL/TLS settings are recommended, but if the verification with Outlook isn’t successful, please do not use SLL recommended settings (as shown in the example below)

 HOW DO I ENABLE SMTP AUTHENTICATION?

-Make sure that “My outgoing (SMTP) server requires authentication” box is ticked like in the picture above.
-Also be sure that the “Server” is the same as the one that was given to you in the Blue box at the beginning of this tutorial, you can find this box in cPanel as mentioned previously.
-Make sure that the “Port” is also the same as the one in the Blue box.
+(Please ensure the “Server” is the same as the server you received in the Blue box at the beginning of this tutorial, you can find this box in cPanel as mentioned previously.
+Ensure that the “Port” is also the same as the one in the Blue box.

 Finally, select ‘Repair’ to apply the changes, and then click ‘done’